I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you

 All of this slow-moving action is captured via some of the cheapest special effects I've seen in ages.
 None of the cast has much in the way of acting ability and delivers their dialogue as if they're reading it off of cue cards being held just off-screen.
 The "alien" looks like a guy in a black goo-encrusted motorcycle outfit (with bug eyes attached to the helmet), and the gore, while plentiful, is cheesy and unconvincing.
-The main selling point for this flick seems to be its large amounts of gratuitous nudity, but even that's nothing to write home about, because none of the girls who perform said nudity are much to look at.
-In short, Breeders is definitely sleaze, but it's not good sleaze by any means.
+The main selling point for this flick seems to be its large amounts of gratuitous nudity.
+In short, Breeders is definitely sleazy, but it's not good sleaze by any means.
 If you're in the mood for some decent early '80s mutant-insemination action, I'd recommend 1980's Humanoids From The Deep or 1981's Inseminoid over Breeders any day of the week and twice on Sunday!

 Where Are They Now?